Call Me Maybe: Live performances

 On March 26, 2012, Jepsen visited WBBM-FM's Morning Show and performed two tracks of her EP, "Call Me Maybe" and "Curiosity".
 Days later, the singer made her US television debut during The Ellen DeGeneres Show performing "Call Me Maybe".
 Emily Exton of Pop Dust summarized the performance, writing, "delivering fairly true-to-radio vocals that seemed to overcome any lingering nerves performing for millions of viewers (and your sorta boss?) might bring on, Carly left the security of the mike stand to move beneath the oversized dandelion lights during the final moments of her euphoric head-bobber."
 She also performed an acoustic version of the song on Kidd Kraddick in the Morning and KISS 92.5.
 On May 2, 2012, on a visit to Australia, she performed "Call Me Maybe" on the TV show Sunrise.
 On May 20, 2012, Jepsen performed the track on the 2012 Billboard Music Awards.
 On June 9, 2012, Jepsen performed the track with Justin Bieber on the Capital FM Summertime Ball at the Wembley Stadium, London.

 On June 17, 2012, Jepsen performed the song at 2012 MuchMusic Video Awards.
 On July 22, 2012, Jepsen performed the song at 2012 Teen Choice Awards.
 She also performed the song on CBBC show Friday Download on April 27, 2012, even though the show is pre-recorded.
 On August 26, 2012, Jepsen performed the song live at the US Open Arthur Ashe Kids' Day, in what began as a pro-am doubles tennis match (Mardy Fish and Jepsen vs. Novak Djokovic and Olympic swimmer Missy Franklin) but quickly became a musical performance initiated by Djokovic and Franklin, with chair umpire Matthew Morrison (of the TV show Glee) handing a microphone to the seemingly surprised Jepsen.
 During the number, the tennis court was filled with ball kids doing choreographed dance moves, a four-piece back-up band, a juggle, a marching band, Djokovic pushing a lawnmower as in the official video, and many other performers.
 Carly Rae Jepsen and Harvey Keitel performed "Call Me Maybe" alternating their own version of it during Comedy Central's Night of Too Many Stars autism benefit show on October 21, 2012.
-In 2013, she performed the song at grand launching of NET.